lhteillet/datastream/Docker_Lab/rapport.md

 # Docker Lab Session - Report

-I will explain in this report what were the different steps to build a batch of Containers composed of :
+This report explains the steps taken to build a batch of containers, consisting of:

 - 2 flask containers
 - one MySQL container

-Firstly, let's introduce our folder tree:
+# Folder structure
 ```
 .
 ├── App_1